Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the

 - some nuts

 More detailed lists are given in the links at the end of this article.
-As noted below, however, although the links go to health and medical sources, a health professional should be consulted in person before a low oxalate diet is started.
+As noted below, although the links go to health and medical sources, a health professional should be consulted in person before a low oxalate diet is started.
 A person shouldn't start the diet without professional advice due to the danger of avoiding nutritious foods unnecessarily and of not eating suitable substitutes for the eliminated foods.

 Determining the amount of oxalate provided by a particular plant is quite difficult.
 It depends on variable conditions, such as the environment in which the plant was grown, the age of the plant when it was harvested, and the way in which the plant is prepared for eating.
 The serving size is important, too.